 More information can be found on the ARM website.

 - Mainline Linux: Maxime Ripard (Free Electrons) worked on Mali OpenGL support with mainline Linux, please refer these instructions

 - Legacy Kernel (Outdated): For information on the binary driver, please refer to the binary driver installation guide.

 Lima is a project to develop a completely open source graphics driver which supports ARM's Mali-200 and Mali-400 GPUs.
 This is a work in progress and not yet ready for general use.

 - WIP (Qiang Yu): (Lima kernel driver, mesa-lima userpace driver)

-- based on re-engineering efforts from http://limadriver.org/
+- based on re-engineering efforts from Archive of http://limadriver.org/

 The aim of this driver and others such as freedreno is to finally bring all the advantages of open source software to ARM SoC graphics drivers.
 Currently, the sole availability of binary drivers is increasing development and maintenance overhead, while also reducing portability, compatibility and limiting choice.
 Anyone who has dealt with GPU support on ARM, be it for a linux with a GNU stack, or for an android, knows the pain of dealing with these binaries.